WinstonWolfie/supermemo_vim_ahk/docs/browser.md

 ### Import prompts “Continue import?”
 - Import does a duplicate check by URL.
 Choose Yes to proceed, No/Cancel to stop.

+### Imported into the wrong collection
+- When multiple SuperMemo collections are open, use the GUI import (`<C-S-A-a>` or `<C-S-A-b>`) so you can choose the target collection explicitly.
+- Fast import (`<C-A-a>` / `<C-A-b>`) uses the current collection.

 ### “Go to source and try again?” prompt
-- The script expects to write markers/extracts into a “clean” source element (empty HTML or only a marker).
+- The script expects the marker/update surface at the top of the first HTML component to stay clean.
-- Keep a dedicated source element for the page, and put extracts in child elements.
+- Keep a dedicated source element for the page, keep the marker first, and put extracts or notes below it (or in child elements).

 ### I pressed `<A-S-s>` and got asked for a time stamp
 - You likely didn’t select text, or you’re on a video/online context where the same keys sync time stamps.